Forecast-it/API/sections/time_registrations.md

 ## Get time registrations

 * `GET /time_registrations` - Returns all time registrations.
+* `GET /time_registrations?updated_after=DDMMYYYYTHHmmss` - Returns all time registrations that have been updated after the specified time.
+Example value: `16022018T210047`.

 **Only one of project, card or non_project_time is filled!**